roderickrandolph/ansible-container/docs/rst/community/index.rst

 I’d Like To Keep Up With Release Announcements
 ----------------------------------------------
-Release announcements will be posted to `Ansible Container Google Group <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.
+Release announcements will be posted to the `Ansible Container Mailing List <https://groups.google.com/forum/?hl=en-GB#!forum/ansible-container>`_.

 I’d Like To Help Share and Promote Ansible Container